fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 ## Problematic patterns

 Designers often like to apply the appearance of a button to a link.
-For some calls to action this can make sense, however it is overused and can uncertainty in developers implementing designs.
+For some calls to action this can make sense, however it is overused, often under-thought, and can uncertainty in developers implementing designs.

 Developers have historically used [faux links](https://www.htmhell.dev/8-anchor-tag-used-as-button/) (`<a href="#">`) or worse, a DIY clickable `div` masquerading as a button, as a trigger for JavaScript-powered functionality where they should instead use native buttons.